Chart Color Schemes

 The educational profile of Clifton Beach - Kewarra Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notably strong regionally, with university qualification rates at 25.8% among residents aged 15+, surpassing both the Rest of Qld average of 20.6% and the SA4 region average of 21.1%.
-Bachelor degrees are most prevalent at 16.8%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.5%).
-Vocational credentials are also prominent, with 40.9% of residents aged 15+ holding such qualifications - advanced diplomas at 13.6% and certificates at 27.3%.
+The area's educational profile is notable regionally, with university qualification rates at 25.8% among residents aged 15+, surpassing the Rest of Qld average of 20.6% and the SA4 region's rate of 21.1%.
+Bachelor degrees are most common at 16.8%, followed by postgraduate qualifications (6.5%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 40.9% of residents aged 15+ holding such qualifications - advanced diplomas at 13.6% and certificates at 27.3%.

-Educational participation is high, with 27.5% of residents currently enrolled in formal education.
-This includes 9.7% in primary education, 7.9% in secondary education, and 4.2% pursuing tertiary education.
-The area's educational provision includes Northern Beaches Catholic Primary School and Trinity Anglican School - Marlin Coast Campus, collectively serving no students as of the latest available data.
-Both schools focus exclusively on primary education, with secondary options available in nearby areas.
-Clifton Beach - Kewarra Beach has no schools within its boundaries, requiring residents to travel to neighboring areas for educational services.
-Note: where school enrolment figures are not available (marked 'n/a'), please refer to the parent campus for accurate numbers.
+Educational participation is high, with 27.5% of residents currently enrolled in formal education: 9.7% in primary, 7.9% in secondary, and 4.2% in tertiary education.
+Northern Beaches Catholic Primary School and Trinity Anglican School - Marlin Coast Campus serve a total of 0 students, focusing exclusively on primary education with secondary options available nearby.
+Clifton Beach - Kewarra Beach has no schools, requiring residents to travel for educational services.
+Note: where schools show 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education